venhdev/dio_curl_interceptor/README.md

 - 🖥️ Modern Flutter widget for viewing and managing cURL logs (search, filter by status/date, clear, copy, etc).
 - 🔔 Webhook integration for remote logging and team collaboration (Discord & Telegram support, including bug and exception reporting).
 - 🛑 Path filtering to stop specific API calls and return custom responses.
+- ⚡ Real-time filter editing with test functionality directly in the CurlViewer UI.
 - 📝 Utility methods for custom interceptors and direct use.

 For detailed screenshots of the interceptor's behavior, including simultaneous and chronological logging, please refer to the [Screenshots](#screenshots) section at the bottom of this README.